cheesecakeftw/quantum/index.markdown

 ---
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-# The Math Behind Shor's Algorithm and Implementation in qiskit
+# The Math Behind Shor's Algorithm and Implementation in Qiskit
 ## Introduction

 [Shor's Algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) is an algorithm used to find the prime factors of an integer.
 But why is this algorithm so famous in quantum computing?
 This algorithm has compelling applications such as cracking the most used encryption protocol, [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem), which functions on the assumption that the prime factors of an integer can't be found.
 This algorithm has evidence of super-polynomial speedup compared to the best known classical algorithms.
 However, as of right now our quantum computers aren't advanced enough to factor numbers of practical significance because of a lack of qubits.
 Also, the noise in quantum circuits requires additional qubits for quantum error correction adding to the impracticality of the algorithm right now.